-Where a person nominated as a candidate dies before the hour of nomination (12 noon on 22 September 2016), that person will be taken not to have been nominated.
+Where a person nominated as a candidate dies before the hour of nomination (12 noon on 25 September 2024), that person will be taken not to have been nominated.

-Where a person nominated as a candidate dies after the hour of nomination (12 noon on 22 September 2016) but before polling day, that person will be treated as a candidate and will appear on the relevant ballot papers.
+Where a person nominated as a candidate dies after the hour of nomination (12 noon on 25 September 2024) but before election day, that person will be treated as a candidate and will appear on the relevant ballot papers.
 Any votes cast for that candidate will be counted to the next available preference (if any) indicated on each such ballot paper.

-In either case, the deposit lodged will be returned to the person who paid the deposit or someone authorised in writing by that person, or if the candidate paid the deposit, it will be returned to the deceased's personal representative.
+In either case, the deposit lodged will be returned to the person who paid the deposit, or someone authorised in writing by that person, or if the candidate paid the deposit, it will be returned to the deceased's personal representative.